junxit/us-congress-bills-113/metadata.md

 - 2014-02-28 — Placed on the Union Calendar, Calendar No. 276.
 - 2014-02-28 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 113-370.
 - 2014-02-28 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 113-370.
+- 2014-03-04 — Considered under suspension of the rules. (consideration: CR H2126-2128)
+- 2014-03-04 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2259.
+- 2014-03-04 — Mr. Hastings (WA) moved to suspend the rules and pass the bill, as amended.
+- 2014-03-04 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H2127)
+- 2014-03-04 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H2127)